Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Linear_Maps.md

 - Can you directly read off the answer from the figure above?

-## Composition of Linear Transformation
+## Composition of Linear Map

-Suppose we have two linear transformations $A, B$.
+Suppose we have two linear maps $A, B$.
 We first apply $B$ onto a vector $v$, then apply $A$.
 The result of the combined transformation is denoted by $A B v$ (the transformations are written from right to left according to the order).

 Now let us find its components: using the representation matrices of $A,B$ under the same (original) basis, we have